Do you want more search visitors?

 4).
 Social engagement: More than ever before, social signals are important SEO factors.
-Your target audience usually spends more time on Facebook, Twitter, Instagram and Pinterest than on other sites.
-So you have to involve them in your content.
+Your target audience usually spends more time on Facebook, Twitter, Instagram and Pinterest than they do on other sites.
+So, you have to involve them in your content.

-Within a short while, both rankings and organic traffic improved.
+Within a short time, both rankings and organic traffic improved.
 In fact, the keyword “Beginner’s guide” started showing up on the first page of Google results.

 4. Long-tail Keyword Research Tools

-There are 4 important metrics you should track with SEO software tools:
+There are 4 important metrics that you should track with SEO software tools:

 Since our goal is to generate more monthly search visitors through long-tail traffic, we need tools that will make the work easier.

-Some of the tools you can use to research long-tail keywords very quickly are:
+Some of the tools that you can use to research long-tail keywords very quickly are:

 i).
 Ubersuggest: This simple tool will hack different suggestion services and deliver easy-to-rank key phrases and headline ideas.
 If you’re stuck on what to write about or the exact key phrase to target, Ubersuggest can help.

-Just type in your seed keyword (e.g., small business growth) into the search box and click “select.”
+Just type your seed keyword (e.g., small business growth) into the search box and click “select.”